-- Restor Medical Spa: The article on forehead wrinkles features effective videos educating the prospective buyer on the ageing process.
+- Restor Medical Spa: This article on forehead wrinkles features effective videos educating the prospective buyer on the aging process.

 - What categories of solutions are buyers prone to investigate?

-- How do buyers educate themselves about the different range of solutions available?
+- How do buyers educate themselves about the range of solutions available?

 - How do buyers settle on a category?

 Referring again to the example of forehead wrinkles mentioned above, the consumer may consider categories such as Botox, dermal fillers, facial acupuncture, or more invasive treatments such as a browlift.
-He or she will then undertake some research, such as asking friends about their experiences, reading online reviews from other consumers, blogs or articles, or referring to the social media posts of aesthetic clinics.
-Based on what they learn, they will move towards evaluating the category that they feel best addresses their needs and priorities—for example, Botox.
+He or she will then do their research such as asking friends about their experiences, reading online reviews from other consumers, blogs or articles, or referring to the social media posts of aesthetic clinics.
+Based on what they learn, they will move toward evaluating the category that they feel best addresses their needs and priorities—for example, Botox.